Skip to content

 (Because as author Susan Cain points out, there’s a reason why a huge number of CEOs are introverts.)

-How do you play the “introvert game”?
+So how do you play the introvert game?

 Here's my 2 cents: